Ivan Mazepa: Early Ukrainian historiography

 Ukrainian historians initially had a predominantly unfavourable view on Mazepa, considering his policies and decisions to have been influenced by interests of the Cossack elite, and not of the nation as a whole.
 Among those Ukrainian authors who saw Mazepa as a traitor were Mykola Kostomarov, Panteleimon Kulish, Oleksandr Lazarevskyi and Volodymyr Antonovych.
 However, starting from the late 19th century, a new generation of students of Ukrainian history started reassessing Mazepa's figure.
 Mykhailo Hrushevskyi, Viacheslav Lypynskyi, Dmytro Doroshenko, Oleksander Ohloblyn and some others recognized the hetman as a patriot of Ukraine, who attempted to obtain for his country independence from Moscow's rule.
 In the 20th century Mazepa was elevated by some historians and publicists, most prominently Dmytro Dontsov and Natalia Polonska-Vasylenko, as a symbol of struggle for Ukraine's independence.

 Independent Ukraine

-After Ukraine's independence in 1991, Mazepa was proclaimed a national hero in Ukraine's official historiography and mainstream media, as he was the first post-Pereyaslav Treaty hetman to take a stand against the Tsar, who failed to abide by the Treaty.
-This view however was disputed by pro-Russian factions.
+After Ukraine's independence in 1991, Mazepa became increasingly seen in a positive light, as a great statesman who attempted to defend Ukrainian autonomy and interests.
+This is perhaps best evidenced by the 10 hryvnia bill featuring a portrait of Mazepa.
+This positive or revisionist view, however, is disputed by pro-Russian factions.
 Russia has repeatedly condemned Ukraine for honoring the figure of Ivan Mazepa.
 In an April 2009 survey by the Research & Branding Group, 30 percent of the population of Ukraine viewed Mazepa as "a man who fought for the independence of Ukraine", while 28 percent viewed him "as a turncoat who joined the enemy's ranks".